MatteoJoliveau/matteojoliveau-website/content/about.md

 I'm specialized in **API solutions design**, both **RESTful** and **GraphQL**-based, and **Enterprise Integration Systems** (**Apache Camel** and alike).
 I'm also taking a deep interest in **OAuth2-based protocols**, like **OpenID Connect 1.0** and **User Managed Acces 2.0**.

-I consider myself a skilled [Keycloak](https://keycloak.org) developer and administrator, having production experience in both installing and maintaining it and securing applications with it.
+I consider myself a skilled [Keycloak](https://keycloak.org) developer and administrator, having production experience in both installing and maintaining it and securing applications with it, as well as extending its functionalities.

 ## Work Experience